 Making a PDF Accessible with Adobe Acrobat DC

-To solve the issue of non-readable text, you need to use Adobe Acrobat Pro or DC, which all NC State employees can download for free from the NC State Software Licensing website.
+To solve the issue of non-readable text, you need to use Adobe Acrobat Pro or DC or other PDF file remediating software.
+Note: NC State employees can download Adobe Acrobat DC from the NC State Software Licensing website.
 If you are not an NC State employee, ask your information technology resource about this or other PDF remediation software (it is likely available to you).

 To convert a document with non-readable text into a document with readable text, following these steps: